MarcoParola/patient-monitoring/README.md

     -   pose_iter_116000.caffemodel into models/face
 -   create a folder output/output_jsons inside openpose main folder
+-   in skeleton fonder move openpose_skeleton.py inside the openpose main folder

+## YOLO
+Download YOLO Pose models from this [link](https://docs.ultralytics.com/tasks/pose/#models) and place them in the src/models/skeleton/yolo folder

+## To run all tests
--   in skeleton fonder move openpose_skeleton.py inside the openpose main folder In bash_cate.sh line 21 modify the path to the path to your anaconda venv
+In bash_cate.sh line 21 modify the path to the path to your anaconda venv

 execute bash_cate.sh